 Hackers and extortionists are a major risk as crypto sportsbooks are prime targets.
 Any incidences of downtime or delayed withdrawals at a sportsbook can undermine users’ trust causing them to go elsewhere.

 Legal risk looms large over crypto gambling operators.
 The current lack of licensing, KYC, AML and blocking users from restricted jurisdictions may not be allowed to continue unchallenged by the authorities such as the US Department of Justice.

-Given the authorities cannot cutoff customer deposits and withdrawals like they do with non-compliant government currency sportsbooks, crypto sportsbooks may instead face more direct actions.
-This may include server and domain seizures, office raids and targeting of individual owner/operators, such as what happened to Bryan Mycon of SwC Poker.
+Given the authorities cannot cut off customer deposits and withdrawals as they do with non-compliant government currency sportsbooks, crypto sportsbooks may instead face more direct actions.
+This may include server and domain seizures, office raids and targeting of individual owners/operators, such as what happened to Bryan Mycon of SwC Poker.